Thinking Beyond Borders

 From July 2010, the former immigration options were replaced by a new PBS.
 This system, which was already in operation in the UK, seeks to control immigration by requiring all applicants in a number of employment categories to have the correct number of points before entry clearance or leave to remain can be granted.
 The PBS consists of 5 separate tiers and applicants must achieve a minimum level of points in order to qualify - points are awarded for age, professional and academic qualifications and previous earnings.

 Spouses and civil partners of persons who have an immigration employment document will also need to apply for a permit to work in the island - it should be noted that there is no automatic entitlement to a spouse or civil partner permit in these cases.

-In addition to the Isle of Man’s domestic legislation that provides relief from international double taxation, the Isle of Man has entered into double taxation treaties with certain other countries to prevent double taxation, and allow cooperation between the Isle of Man and overseas tax authorities in enforcing their respective tax laws.
+In addition to the Isle of Man’s domestic legislation that provides relief from international double taxation, the Isle of Man has entered into double taxation treaties with certain other countries/territories to prevent double taxation, and allow cooperation between the Isle of Man and overseas tax authorities in enforcing their respective tax laws.

 The Isle of Man has no transfer pricing regime.

 The Isle of Man has data privacy laws.
 Organisations have a legal duty to keep data private and secure.

 The Isle of Man does not restrict the flow of sterling or foreign currency into or out of the country/territory.
 Certain reporting obligations, however, are imposed to control tax evasion and money laundering.
 Organizations covered by the legislation have a number of obligations, including the requirement to establish the identity of individuals.
 A bank account cannot be opened in the Isle of Man without proof of identity.